DUFFTOWN STATION - Malt Whisky Capital of the World Places to Stay

 With seven working distilleries to its name, Dufftown can argue that the title of "Malt Whisky Capital of the World" is justifiably earned!
 The town was founded in 1817 by the Earl of Fife to relieve unemployment and the quality of its local water sources saw it develop into a major centre for the distilling industry.

-One of the oldest churches in Scotland can be found at Mortlach, just south of the town.
+Mortlach church is one of the oldest in Scotland.
+It is situated just south of the town.
 The site is thought to have been in use as a place of Christian worship since 566 A.D. and was likely to have been of importance to the Picts long before that.

-The town itself is dominated by its Clock Tower, built in 1839 and originally the town jail.
-A choice of overnight accommodation for visitors is available, and with the combination of spectacular scenery and the smell of fermenting barley on the air, Dufftown offers its own unique atmosphere!
+(of a much more salubrious nature!) is available for visitors.
+With the combination of spectacular scenery and the smell of fermenting barley on the air, Dufftown offers its own unique atmosphere!

-For more railway-orientated visitors, the Speyside way is a 40+ mile, long-distance footpath linking Spey Bay to Tomintoul near Grantown-on-Spey (for the Strathspey Railway), with a branch to Dufftown from Craigellachie.
+The Speyside Way offers great opportunities for walkers and is a perfect way to get up close with the natural beauty of the area.
+It is a 40+ mile, long-distance footpath linking Spey Bay to Tomintoul near Grantown-on-Spey (for the Strathspey Railway), with a branch to Dufftown from Craigellachie.
 Sounds familiar?
 Much of the path is on the trackbeds of the Great North of Scotland Railway.

-More information on Dufftown and local attractions can be found at www.dufftown.co.uk.
+More information on Dufftown and local attractions can be found through the link below

-As we depart Dufftown Station, we pass the railway's yard on the right.
-This is currently used for the storage of materials and rolling stock.
+– as we depart Dufftown Station.
+First we pass the railway's yard on the right; this is currently used for the storage of materials and rolling stock.

 The line curves round past the back of the Glenfiddich Distillery and under the walls of Balvenie Castle before striding out across the Fiddich Viaduct, a superb two arch crossing over the river.
 The line now begins a steep 1 in 60 climb, past the site of the junction with the branch to Mortlach (later the Parkmore Quarry sidings) and into the narrow valley below the wooded slopes of Scaut Hill.

-The climb continues to the summit, at 590ft above sea level, which marks the watershed between the tributaries of the Fiddich, and the source of the River Isla.
+The climb continues to the summit, at 590ft (180 metres) above sea level; it marks the watershed between the tributaries of the Fiddich, and the source of the River Isla.
 Dropping away from the summit, the valley opens out and we see, on our left, the waters of Loch Park.

 Set between wooded slopes, farmland and loch, the centre offers many outdoor pursuit activities, including mountain biking, orienteering, camping, assault courses and, of course, canoeing and kayaking.
 See their website for more details.